CircuitSetup/Flux-Capacitor_backup/README.md

 Note that a wired connection only allows for synchronized time travel sequences, no other communication takes place.

 Also note that the process of [learning keys from an IR remote control](#ir-remote-control) requires this option to be unchecked.
 After learning keys is done, you can, of course, check this option again.

+Do NOT check this option if your TCD is connected wirelessly (BTTFN, MQTT).

+##### &#9654; TCD signals Time Travel without 5s lead

+Usually, the TCD signals a time travel with a 5 seconds lead, in order to give a prop a chance to play an acceletation sequence before the actual time travel takes place.
+Since this 5 second lead is unique to CircuitSetup props, and people sometimes want to connect third party props to the TCD, the TCD has the option of skipping this 5 seconds lead.
+That that is the case, and your Flux Capacitor is connected by wire, you need to set this option.

+If your FC is connected wirelessly, this option has no effect.

 ##### &#9654; IP address of TCD